100 Notable alumni of

 -

-Yuri Khatuevich Temirkanov was a Soviet and Russian conductor, People's Artist of the USSR.
+Yuri Khatuevich Temirkanov was a Soviet and Russian conductor, named a People's Artist of the USSR.

 -